Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental

 In the present study, we undertook a systematic search for HyMoRSs in the southern sky utilizing data from the MAL survey.
 This survey was performed using the MeerKAT radio telescope and covered an area of 2289 deg$^{2}$ (1132 deg$^{2}$).
 We also investigated the host galaxy properties using mid-infrared data from the ALLWISE survey.
 Moreover, we studied the environmental properties of the HyMoRSs presented in this paper, along with those of previous samples, and discussed different formation scenarios of HyMoRSs.
 Our key findings from the present work are summarised below:

-$\bullet$ We discovered a sample of 36 HyMoRSs from the MAL survey, representing the largest such sample identified in the southern sky.
-Given that only 63 HyMoRS were previously known, the present work increases the total known population by 57\%.
+\begin{itemize} \item We discovered a sample of 36 HyMoRSs from the MAL survey, representing the largest sample identified in the southern sky.
+Given that only $\sim$60 HyMoRS were previously known, the present work increases the total known population by $\sim$60\%.

-$\bullet$ The HyMoRSs presented in this work lie within a redshift range of \( z = 0.04 \) to \( 1.34 \), with total radio powers ranging from \( 10^{23.05} \) to \( 10^{25.75}~\mathrm{W\,Hz}^{-1} \), and integrated spectral indices between \( 0.59 \) and \( 1.39 \).
+\item The HyMoRSs presented in this work lie within a redshift range of \( z = 0.04 \) to \( 1.34 \), with total radio powers ranging from \(9.9 \times 10^{23}\) to \(5.7 \times 10^{25}~\, \mathrm{W\,Hz^{-1}}\), and integrated spectral indices between \( 0.59 \) and \( 1.39 \).